What does my new online framework really look like?

 - You will find a new understanding of what your boss likes and dislikes in this new world we’re living, take note of these new boundaries, because we’re working in a heightened level of stress, it’s important to be ready to change things up very quickly.

-- Set-up a project using Microsoft Planner and keep things neat by communicating in this platform
+- Set-up a project using Microsoft Planner and keep things neat by communicating in this platform on all the related tasks per project.

 Are there any online phone apps that could help me?